Coherent Springer theory and the categorical Deligne-Langlands correspondence

 \begin{rmk} Our results also allow for an identification of monodromic variants of the affine Hecke category.
 See Remark \ref{hecke variants} for details. \end{rmk}

 The Hochschild homology of categories of coherent sheaves admits a description in the derived algebraic geometry of loop spaces.
-In particular, we deduce an isomorphism of the affine Hecke algebra with volume forms on the derived loop space to the Steinberg stack, More significantly, the geometry of derived loop spaces provides a natural home for the entire category of $\Haff$-modules, without fixing central characters. \begin{defn} The \emph{coherent Springer sheaf} $\cS\in \Coh(\cL(\cN/\GG))$ is the pushforward of the structure sheaf under the loop map $\cL p:\cL(\tilN/\GG)\to \cL(\cN/\GG)$ of the Springer resolution:
+In particular, we deduce an isomorphism of the affine Hecke algebra with volume forms on the derived loop space to the Steinberg stack, More significantly, the geometry of derived loop spaces provides a natural home for the entire category of $\Haff$-modules, without fixing central characters. \begin{defn} Let $\wh{\cN} \subset \mf{g}$ be the formal completion\footnote{Note that for any formal completion $\wh{Z}$ along a closed substack $Z \subset X$, following \cite{GR} we define the category $\Coh(\wh{Z})$ so that it is canonically equivalent to the category $\Coh_{Z}(X)$ of coherent sheaves on the ambient stack set-theoretically supported at $Z$.
+Thus the reader unfamiliar with formal completions may replace $\wh{\cN}$ with $\mf{g}$, and impose nilpotent support conditions on all categories of sheaves.} of the nilpotent cone, $\wt{\cN}$ the usual (reduced) Springer resolution and $\mu: \wt{\cN} \rightarrow \cN \hookrightarrow \wh{\cN}$ the composition of the Springer resolution with the inclusion.
+The \emph{coherent Springer sheaf} $\cS_G \in \Coh(\cL(\wh{\cN}/\GG))$ (or simply $\cS$) is the pushforward of the structure sheaf under the loop map $\cL \mu:\cL(\tilN/\GG)\to \cL(\wh{\cN}/\GG)$: